1. Blog

 Take away some of the most dramatic aspects of Pantheon, and the story is almost prophetic, it’s 2023 and it seems that this is a year that is going down in history as the year of artificial intelligence.
 One day we were unaware of just how much AI was part of our daily life, and the next we are seeing hundreds of articles and social media threads about large language models and what they are accomplishing.
 We are seeing every tech juggernaut dropping whatever project they were working on and putting AI at the forefront.

 OpenAI may have had the lead, but everyone wants a piece of the pie, even small startups.
-A few months ago, it seemed impossible to run an LLM on anything but a server farm, and yet here we are with hundreds of contenders running LLaMA-derived models with a fraction of the resources of the tech giants.
+Just a few months ago, it seemed impossible to run an LLM on anything but a massive server farm, and yet here we are with numerous contenders running LLaMA-derived models on modest resources.
+Smaller players are innovating rapidly, leveraging new strategies—sometimes including software development outsourcing to specialized teams—to scale faster and compete with the giants.

 And that’s not even taking into account the army of small businesses using APIs to work with big models.
 I don’t know how much data OpenAI is processing daily, but with the amount of “too many requests” errors our team has faced when working with GPT-3.5 it’s a safe guess to say that they are almost at their current capacity.